-My professional career in ceramics was begun in 1971.
+My professional career in ceramics began in 1973.

 Along with my ceramic work some 20 years ago, I introduced work in bronze, and occasionally in stone, to my repertoire.
 My work has been exhibited around the world and is represented in numerous museums, public collections and private collections in the UK and overseas.
 I have also received numerous awards from various international bodies.